-This is a recipe pretty much perfect for anyone.
+This is a recipe pretty much perfect for anyone (yes, YOU!).

 This pasta recipe requires very few ingredients if you already have the sauce made.
-And quite frankly, you gotta have this sauce on hand anyway.
-Here’s what you’ll need:
+And quite frankly, you gotta have this sauce on hand.
+Live your best life, friend!

 - Bucatini Pasta – ok, I hear you, “what the heck is bucantini?!”.
 Bucatini pasta is like spaghetti, but thicker, and it has a hole in the center, so it absorbs SO MUCH MORE SAUCE.
 Which is perfect for this pasta (and ok, all pasta) because that means loads of flavor and sauciness.
 The thickness of the pasta gives more of a bite and holds up better to the romesco sauce.

 - Romesco Sauce – it’s bold, bright, and so versatile!
 Turned into a pasta sauce, it’s full of flavor.

 - Pasta Water – like gold, never throw out the pasta water.
 It’s especially important in this recipe because the pasta water helps to loosen the romesco and works to help the sauce stick to the noodles.

 - Butter – just a little for good measure.

 - Burrata – like mozzarella but with a creamy center, it’s absolutely indulgent.
 Either top your bowl of pasta with a piece of burrata, or toss it in the pasta to make the sauce extra creamy – it’s up to you!